 What happens after you drive up Pikes Peak?

-The newly constructed Summit House at the summit of Pikes Peak is finished and OPENED.
+Visit the newly-constructed Summit House at the summit of Pikes Peak.

 During the construction, there was limited parking at the summit and a lot of the views were obstructed by equipment.
 We did not enjoy the summit very much when we were there because of the construction.
 We drove down the mountain for the next scenic view and it was much better and prettier.
 It will be wonderful when the new Summit Visitor Center opens with all its new indoor exhibits and outdoor trails around the summit!